signalmindlab/site/index.md

 # SignalMind Lab

-SignalMind Lab is an interdisciplinary research lab at the intersection of AI/ML, neuroscience, signal processing, and data analytics.
+SignalMind Lab is an interdisciplinary research lab at the intersection of AI/ML, signal processing, and data analytics.
 We advance scientific understanding through collaborative research partnerships with academic institutions worldwide.

 {% include section.html %}